-where: M is the modification factor, which is multiplied against the class rate; Z is the credibility factor; A is the insured's actual claim experience; and E is the average claim experience for the class.
+M = the modification factor, which is multiplied against the class rate;

+Z = the credibility factor;

+A = the insured's actual claim experience; and

+E = the average claim experience for the class.

 In practice, virtually always the credibility is limited to values between and including 0 and 1.
 Thus M is a weighted average of the insured's relative experience (to the class average) and the class rate.
-(We could have written the right-hand term as $(1-2) \times 1$ .)
+(We could have written the right-hand term as $(1 - Z) \times 1$ .)